zico1222/YasashiGreen/README.md

 - simple_leaf3.png as `images/simple-leaf3.png`
 - simple_leaf2.png as `images/simple-leaf2.png`

-If it fails, then you shall download, rename and put in `images` directory by yourself.
+If it fails, then you shall download, rename and put them in `images` directory by yourself.
 Comment out the executions of cURL command and re-run the script.

 ## Usage
 Specify beamer theme as `YasashiGreen` in your preamble: